 The Handbook will also be reviewed live during the on-campus orientation before the start of Term II.
-The orientation date and time will be sent to all students electronically by the Department Office Manager.
+The orientation date and time will be sent to all students electronically.

 0.4 Physical Therapy Student Handbook Initial Student Feedback Form